Run out of practice questions for HSC Physics Module 6: Electromagnetism? No need to fear, we’re here to help!

 (L1.4.2: analyse the interaction between charged particles and uniform magnetic fields)

-An electron enters from the left into a 0.5m x 0.5m out of the page electric field at 10cm below the upper left corner.
+An electron enters with a velocity of 10^7m/s from the left travelling horizontally in the plane of a 0.5m x 0.5m into-the-page magnetic field.
 If the particle exits the field at 5cm above the lower left corner, determine the force needed for this radius of curvature.
 (5 marks)

 (L1.5.2: compare the interaction of charged particles moving in magnetic fields)